| And God saw the light, that it was good: and God divided

 In Hebrew, the word for "fisherman" is dayag = 17, a denominative verb derived from the noun

 fish (dag = 7).
-This correlation is amplified by the words of Ezekiel 47:10:
+This correlation is amplified by the words of Ezekiel 47:10: And it shall come to pass, that the fishers shall stand upon it

 from En Gedi even unto En Eglaim; they shall be a place to spread forth nets;